On extended associative semigroups: Linear extended associative semigroups

-\begin{remark} Let $(A,\Phi)$ be an $\ell$EAS. \begin{enumerate} \item Any left unit of $(A,\Phi)$ is a special vector of eigenvalue $1$. \item If $A$ is finite dimensional, its left counits are the left units of $(A^*,\Phi^*)$. \item The set of left units is a subspace of $A$ and the set of left counits a subspace of $A^*$.
-The set of special vectors of a given eigenvalue is generally not a subspace of $A$. \end{enumerate} \end{remark}
+\begin{Remark} Let $(A,\Phi)$ be an $\ell$EAS. \begin{enumerate}\itemsep=0pt \item[(1)] Any left unit of $(A,\Phi)$ is a special vector of eigenvalue $1$. \item[(2)] If $A$ is finite-dimensional, its left counits are the left units of $(A^*,\Phi^*)$. \item[(3)] The set of left units is a subspace of $A$ and the set of left counits a subspace of $A^*$.
+The set of special vectors of a given eigenvalue is generally not a subspace of $A$. \end{enumerate} \end{Remark}

-\begin{lemma} Let $(A,\Phi)$ be an $\ell$EAS and $a\in A$ be a nonzero special vector of $(A,\Phi)$.
-Then its eigenvalue $\lambda$ is $0$ or $1$. \end{lemma}
+\begin{Lemma} Let $(A,\Phi)$ be an $\ell$EAS and $a\in A$ be a nonzero special vector of $(A,\Phi)$.
+Then its eigenvalue $\lambda$ is $0$ or $1$. \end{Lemma}

-\begin{proof} Let us apply (\ref{eq30}) to $a\otimes a\otimes a$.
-This gives $\lambda^3 a\otimes a\otimes a=\lambda^2 a\otimes a\otimes a$.
-As $a\neq 0$, $\lambda=0$ or $1$.\end{proof}
+\begin{proof} Let us apply \eqref{eq30} to $a\otimes a\otimes a$.
+This gives As $a\neq 0$, $\lambda=0$ or $1$.\end{proof}

-\begin{example}\begin{enumerate} \item Let us give special vectors, left units and left counits for the thirteen $\ell$EAS associated to the thirteen EAS of cardinality 2.
+\begin{Example}\quad \begin{enumerate}\itemsep=0pt \item[(1)] Let us give special vectors, left units and left counits for the thirteen $\ell$EAS associated to the thirteen EAS of cardinality 2.
 In each case, we give a basis of the spaces of left units and left counits; $\lambda$, $\mu$ and $\nu$ are scalars.
-The dual basis of the basis $(X,Y)$ of $\K\Omega$ is denoted by $(X^*,Y^*)$.
+The dual basis of the basis $(X,Y)$ of $\mathbb{K}\Omega$ is denoted by $(X^*,Y^*)$.